securefederatedai/openfl/docs/source/openfl/plugins.rst

    @staticmethod
    def serialize(object_, filename: str) -> None:

-As well as :code:`restore_object` that will load previously serialized object from disc.
+As well as :code:`restore_object` that will load previously serialized object from disk.

 .. code-block:: python